 Although, it has been observed that outbreaks of diseases, changes in feed quality or ventilation problems can change the drinking behaviour, it is relevant to understand that in some situations the changes are not related with quantity, but just with frequency and duration of drinking (Matthews et al., 2016).

 As a practical example of water consumption as a monitoring of subclinical disease Figure 2 represents total water consumption in a fattening unit during four days, and the variations of water consumption associated with disease.
 The group represented had 600 animals with 87 days at the fattening unit.
 Those pigs came from a farm with a diagnosed history of Swine Dysentery (SD) caused by Brachyspira hyodisenteriae.
 Clinical signs of SD started to appear in one pen (day 1), spreading to two more pens in day 2 and two more at day 3.
 During these days and after the detection, the animals on the affected pens were treated with lincomicin (via IM).
 However, considering, the general decrease of water consumption, the clinical signs of the disease and the continuous detection of new pens with problems, it was decided to use zinc chelate via drinking water.
 The increase of water consumption at the fourth day corresponds with the beginning of the treatment.
 Although more data are necessary, the staff of this farm learnt how to use water consumption to detect the problem as soon as possible.
-In fact, the of water consumption data helped them to manage the farm and these to get better results.
+Actually, the water consumption data helped their farm management and led to better results.

 Water consumption can be different from water measurement due to wastage.
 In this way, is important to know the thresholds and being alerted when the values are lower or higher.
-A problem in the water deposit – that can be also be monitored – or in the water pump can lead to a lower water passage and, consequently, low water intake.
-There are some consequences of low water intake and so it can be mentioned reduced feed intake and average daily gain, dehydration, salt poisoning and, in extreme cases, death.
+A problem in the water deposit – that can be also monitored – or in the water pump can lead to a lower water passage and, consequently, low water intake.
+There are some consequences of low water intake like reduced feed intake and average daily gain, dehydration, salt poisoning and, in extreme cases, death.

-On the other hand, and as can be seen on figure 3, during the night it is expected to have periods without water consumption.
-If this is not happening, could be an indicator of water wastage.
+On the other hand, and as can be seen on figure 3, during night time it is expected to have periods without water consumption.
+Should this not be occurring, it may be an indicator of water losses and wastage.

 Furthermore, a problem related to nipple or water pipe issues, can lead to big amounts of wasted water.
 A practical example of an extreme situation is shown in figure 4.
 Water consumption during the day was not zero – for example between 12:00:00 and 12:14:59 the animals consume 36 l of water.
 However, during one hour, the water consumption is 44 850 l per 15 minutes.

-Nevertheless, is relevant to continue to work so we can act more and more in a preventive way, considering animal health and performance.
+Nevertheless, it is relevant to continue working so that we can act more in a preventive way, considering animal health and performance.